alibabacloud-howto/microservices-with-kubernetes/README.md

 Through this tutorial, we will create a small microservice on a Kubernetes cluster step by step.
 First, create a Kubernetes cluster on Alibaba Cloud with [Terraform](https://www.terraform.io/).
 Then, create application docker images on [Container Registry](https://www.alibabacloud.com/help/doc-detail/60945.htm), which is a container image hosting service in Alibaba Cloud, and deploy applications to the Kubernetes cluster.
 Farthermore, we will integrate [Istio](https://istio.io/) to the cluster and enrich the microservice.
 To focus on microeservice infrastructure construction, we will use the prepared sample applications in this repository, which contains a front-end web application, a back-end web API application, and a database API application.
 After completing this tutorial, you will know how to use Alibaba Cloud Container Service and common used container technologies.

+The *samples* directory in this repository shows sample configuration files in this tutorial as reference.

-The following figure shows the architecture of the microservice which we will create in this tutorial.
+The following figure shows the architecture of the microservice created in this tutorial.
 ![images/kiali_console.png](images/kiali_console.png)